microsoft/Build25-LAB370/Instructions/3-build-actions.md

 This challenge will walk you through creating an action from a new WinUI project.

 Follow these steps to create your Action project:
-  1) Open the create a new project dialog and select a blank packaged WinUI 3 in desktop application project.
+  1) Open the create a new project dialog and select a blank packaged WinUI 3 in desktop application project (C#).
   2) Select Next.
   3) Name the project whatever you would like.
   4) Select Create.